Hadrian767-UT/UT-mobile-basetools/PORTING.md

 Clicking in **Search resource value**, search the APK actual name.

 Now, see that have two strings with the same name?

+Edit this two strings withh  the APKs name that u want to put!